wuyongzheng/arm-md-specs/README.md

 * bash gen\_mds.sh rmm-chaps.tsv DEN0137\_1.0-rel0\_rmm-arch\_external.pdf rmm

 ## Credits & Legal
 * Arm Limited: All original specifications, diagrams, and technical content are the intellectual property of Arm Limited.
 These Markdown files are derivative works intended for development efficiency.
+Please refer to the official  website for the authoritative versions of these documents.
 * [docling](https://www.docling.ai/) is used for PDF to MD conversion.
 * [MuPDF](https://mupdf.com/) is used for PDF page and contents extraction.